Stock market today: Wall Street drifts higher as it counts down to a decision by the Federal Reserve

 In the background, big U.S. companies continue to report stronger profits for the summer than analysts expected, though that hasn’t been enough in recent weeks to offset worries about higher yields.

-Estee Lauder also pointed to slower growth in China, among other factors, when it cut some of its financial forecasts for its fiscal year. it also reported weaker revenue for the latest quarter than expected, and its stock tumbled 20.1%.
+Estee Lauder also pointed to slower growth in China, among other factors, when it cut some of its financial forecasts for its fiscal year.
+The company also reported weaker revenue for the latest quarter than expected, and its stock tumbled 17.1%.

-An AI-fueled bonanza earlier this year helped fuel big gains for some Big Tech stocks, with expectations high that the technology could usher in big profits.
+An AI-fueled bonanza earlier this year helped fuel big gains for some Big Tech stocks, with expectations high that the technology could usher in mammoth profits.

 Oil prices recently had dropped back below where they were before the Oct.
 7 attack on Israel by Hamas.
 The region is not home to major oil production, but the fear is that the conflict could draw in Iran or other big oil-producing nations.